ranvis/php-ext-cbor/README.md

 CBOR, Concise Binary Object Representation is a binary data format designed to be small message size.

-See [RFC8949](https://datatracker.ietf.org/doc/html/rfc8949) for the details and why we are having yet another binary serialization format.
+See [RFC 8949](https://datatracker.ietf.org/doc/html/rfc8949) for the details and why we are having yet another binary serialization format.

 ## Installation